vlad-diac/image_gen_bot/README.md

 - Ensure your API keys are set correctly as environment variables in the RunPod dashboard.
 You can edit the pod and check/add the keys in the "Environment" tab.

 For further assistance, please open an issue in this repository or consult the ComfyUI documentation.

+## Features

+1. **ComfyUI Integration**: A powerful and customizable UI for Stable Diffusion, allowing for advanced image generation workflows.

+2. **Market Bot**: An AI-powered chatbot specifically designed for marketing tasks, capable of generating marketing campaign timelines and content ideas.

+3. **Image Generation**: Utilizes the FLUX model to generate high-quality images based on text prompts, integrated seamlessly with the Market Bot.

+4. **Real-time Speech Recognition**: Incorporates the Whisper model(huggingface) for automatic speech recognition, allowing users to interact with the bot using voice input.

+5. **Custom Nodes**: Includes several custom nodes for ComfyUI, enhancing its capabilities and allowing for more complex image generation workflows.

+6. **Automated Installation**: Includes a comprehensive installation script that sets up the entire environment, including ComfyUI, custom nodes, and required models.